Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 There are multiple potential cloud infrastructure providers including major offerings such as [Microsoft Azure][link16], [AWS][link17], and [Google Cloud][link18] [16][17][18].
 Google also offers [Firebase][link19], which is what I intend to use [19].
 This is my top choice because the setup was the most clear to follow even including video tutorials using the same setup I have with Kotlin and Android Studio, making it easier for me to implement correctly.
 [Google Cloud][link20] can be used for storage including realtime databases but [Firebase seems to be better for focusing on realtime databases][link21] [20][21].
 I expect it would be a realtime database to ensure the flow of orders works well.
 Another option I explored and made an attempt to use was [Supabase][link22] [22].
 I liked it as it seemed simple to use with a nice interface but I had trouble getting it set up with Kotlin in Android Studio so I swapped to Firebase which was easier to follow.

+## Features I intend to deliver

+1. Ability to pick from a list of items
+   - Select the item you want to customize
+   - Example items from Underground
+   - Uses menu that's on Firebase

+3. Ability to select toppings/side
+   - Available toppings for item shown
+   - Select and unselect toppings

+4. Ability to submit an order (with your toppings/side)
+   - Sends personalized order to Firebase

+Since I've restarted and now have to rewrite my code using Jetpack Compose, I'm hesitant to push this further with more features not knowing what issues I may run into.

+If/when I get those completed, I would love to add these **stretch goals** to let users keep track of their order.

+4. Ability to track order(s)
+   - View your order and the status of it
+   - Or atleast a view of all the orders

+5. Push notification
+   - notification when the order is complete

 ### References

 [1] “Mexican Food - Restaurant & Catering - Chipotle Mexican Grill,” Chipotle. https://www.chipotle.com (accessed Aug.
 31, 2023).